 Let us introduce ourselves.
 View our history, and see who we are.

 Learn about what we do and how we do it

 All the reasons one will ever need to learn music!

-All the policies and procedures are here in one place.
+All of the standard policies and procedures are here in one place:

 Tired of reading and ready to go?
 Click the button!

 Click here to support NHME with a tax-deductible contribution or to pay tuition online!